Description

 Which means for our asset as example:

-• Looking at the excess return divided by the downside deviation of 1.24 in the last 5 years of Enhanced Permanent Portfolio Strategy, we see it is relatively greater, thus better in comparison to the benchmark SPY (0.85)
+• Compared with the benchmark SPY (0.79) in the period of the last 5 years, the excess return divided by the downside deviation of 1.24 of Enhanced Permanent Portfolio Strategy is greater, thus better.

-• Looking at excess return divided by the downside deviation in of 0.57 in the period of the last 3 years, we see it is relatively lower, thus worse in comparison to SPY (0.74).
+• Looking at excess return divided by the downside deviation in of 0.31 in the period of the last 3 years, we see it is relatively smaller, thus worse in comparison to SPY (0.5).

 Ulcer: